-Some men relate to each other regarding the burning sensation on the face as an after-effect of shaving, and it can be a real pain and irritating, especially if you have no idea what to do with it.
+Some men relate to each other regarding the burning sensation on the face as an after-effect of shaving.
+It can be a real pain and irritating, especially if you have no idea what to do with it.

-Here's what you can find in this article:
+Here is what you can find in this article:

 “Razor burn is caused by trauma from your razor blade while shaving,” says Joshua Zeichner, MD, an associate professor of dermatology and the director of cosmetic and clinical research at Mount Sinai Hospital in New York City.
 “As the razor blades move over the skin, they can disrupt the outer skin layer, leading to microscopic cracks, loss of hydration, and inflammation.”
 This translates to the red, itchy rash that is occurring after shaving.

-Unlike razor bumps, razor burn typically is not connected with genetics.
-So, don’t blame your genetics why you frequently get razor burn every time after you shave.
-In most cases, the culprit is the shaving routine you might have been doing, not knowing what wrong it can do to your skin.
+Razor burn typically is not connected with genetics.
+Hence, there is no need to blame your genes for why you get razor burn every time you shave.
+In most cases, the culprit is the shaving routine you might have been doing without knowing that it may be harmful to your skin.

-Not opting to use shaving cream, gel, soap, or other products with emollients gives you a high chance of getting razor burn.
-Examples of emollients are ingredients like plant oils, shea butter, cocoa butter, petrolatum, and fatty acid.
+Dry shaving and not opting to use shaving cream, gel, soap, or other products with emollients give you a high chance of getting razor burn.
+Examples of emollients are plant oils, shea butter, cocoa butter, petrolatum, and fatty acid.
 You will want to apply this as often as you like to keep the skin well moisturized and in good condition.

-If you experience a stubborn red rash after shaving that doesn’t go away on its own, and none of our suggestions works for you, contact a dermatologist who can help you more with your razor burn.
+Meanwhile, if you experience a stubborn red rash after shaving that does not go away on its own, and none of our suggestions works for you, contact a dermatologist who can help you more with your razor burn.

 Here are a few things that you can easily do to prevent razor burn on the face.
-There’s nothing complicated in here.
-You just have to be motivated to do each of these to obtain a promising result.
+There is nothing complicated here.
+You just need to have the motivation to do each of these to obtain a promising result.

 Take a warm shower.

-You should take a shower that is not too high in temperature as it could aggravate acne problems.
+It would be best to take a shower that is not too high in temperature as it could aggravate acne problems.
 Although a hot shower removes sebum, the removal also triggers the body to produce more sebum after the shower.
-A hot shower also dries out the skin.

-What you want is a warm shower that is enough to soften your skin.
+What you want is a warm shower, anything lukewarm that is enough to soften your skin.
+You can test the temperature using your elbow.
+If it burns, then it is too hot.
 Warm showers help open the skin’s pores and help remove excess dirt on your face.
+Meanwhile, a hot shower dries out the skin.

 Exfoliate your skin.